adi-g15/orbtk/README.md

 If you have trouble to build and run the examples or you don't want to use a C compiler check the backend section please?
 It contains alternatives.

-You can find examples in the `examples/` directory.
+You can find examples in the `orbtk/examples/` directory.
+There is also a *README* located with more details about the examples.

 You can start the showcase example by executing the following command: